Home » Featured » A London Woman’s startup chases ‘Zero-waste’ on a Retro styled Milk Truck

 A London Woman’s startup chases ‘Zero-waste’ on a Retro styled Milk Truck

-The truck chases a ‘zero-waste’ strategy, reducing plastic wastes to combat the climate change, she affirms.
+Her innovative truck operates on a crucial ‘zero-waste’ strategy, actively reducing plastic waste to combat climate change, as she emphasizes.

-“The fact that I’m driving around in a milk float does a lot for raising awareness in the local area,” said Shone, wearing a black beanie during her rounds in the borough of Hackney last week.
-“So now I’m operating at almost full capacity.”
+“The fact that I’m driving around in a milk float does a lot for raising awareness in the local area,” shared Shone during her rounds in the borough of Hackney last week, wearing her characteristic black beanie.
+She added, “So now I’m operating at almost full capacity.”

-‘The Refill Store that floats to your door & brings a retro feel’
+This initiative truly embodies a ‘The Refill Store that floats to your door & brings a retro feel’.

 Ella Shone, serves a customer from her mobile zero waste shop called the ‘Top Up Truck’.
 Using a repurposed electric milk float, Ella delivers packaging free products such as cooking oil, shampoo and grains to peoples homes, allowing them to fill up their own containers with the produce, in London, Britain, February 19, 2021.
 REUTERS/Henry Nicholls